 Cost

-Hardware for a basic key fob system could cost as little as $500 for just a basic proximity card reader and package of credentials.
-Integrated systems, such as one including a video intercom with a key fob reader, can cost from $1,500 to $5,000.
 Installation costs are separate.
-Some key fob systems today require additional hardware to run the software and system database, while others do this in the cloud, usually for a nominal monthly fee.
+Some key fob systems require additional hardware on-site to run the software and system database, while others operate in the cloud, usually for a monthly subscription fee.

 Capacity